What are the best Smartphone Tripods?

-If you want to get a professional look to your videos a tripod is an essential buy.
-Video footage that is stable and well framed always looks better than a roaming hand-held shot.
-If you watch any BBC documentary you will see that nearly every shot is static or a slow tilt or pan.
-They do this so you as a viewer don’t get sick at trying to watch a wobbly camera.
+If you want to give your videos a professional look a tripod is an essential buy.
+Video that is stable and well framed always looks better than a chaotic roaming hand-held shot.
+If you watch any BBC documentary you will see that nearly every shot filmed is static or with a slow tilt or pan.
+They do this so you as a viewer don’t get motion sickness trying to watch a wobbly camera.
 This is not to say that hand-held shots don’t have their uses but in general your videos will look better if you mount your Smartphone on a tripod or portable monopod.

-If you don’t have available a tripod your shots can radically improve by leaning up against a wall, sitting on a bench or doing anything that gets the camera static.
-It is better to keep the Smartphone still and let the action happen in front of it.
-Believe me your audience will appreciate it and your final video will look more professional.
+If you don’t have a tripod your shots can radically improve by leaning up against a wall, sitting on a bench or doing anything that gets the camera static.
+It is nearly always better to keep the Smartphone still and let the action happen in front of it.
+Believe me, your audience will appreciate it and your final video will look more professional.
 If possible though, you should use a tripod to stabilise your video.
 Luckily there are many tripods and monopods on the market that will help you achieve decent results when filming with your Smartphone.

 Slik 504QF II Video Tripod

 The Slik 504QF II Video Tripod is excellent value for those who are looking for a low budget tripod for Smartphone filmmaking.
 It weighs about 2.570g, which means it is light and won’t be giving you backache when you are carrying it around all day.
-Its collapsed height is 690mm which means it should be not too much of a burden fitted around your kit bag.
-The full extended height is 1506mm and it can go as low as 450mm for those difficult floor shots.
+Its collapsed height is 690mm, which means it shouldn’t be too much of a burden when strapped around your kitbag.
+The full-extended height is 1506mm and it can go as low as 450mm for those difficult floor shots.

 Benro Aero 4 Video Travel Angel Tripod Kit